lacusdoloris/medium-sized-industrialisation/docs/source/user/dev-installation.rst

     The default instance name will be ``BI-<branch>-<commit hash>``.
 It's recommended to change this when creating the instance.

 .. _branches:

 Branches
 --------

-Bigger Industrialisation uses two mainline branches for development:
+MSI uses two mainline branches for development:

 - The `Mizuki <https://www.sekaipedia.org/wiki/Akiyama_Mizuki>`__ branch is the main development branch that contains major content changes.